 So, it’s all good.
 We all learn when we’re ready.
 I’m sure there are many things that I am still blind to, and so I look forward to the day when I will be ready to learn those things as well, line upon line, as quickly as I am able to bear them.

-As it is stated in Gaining Knowledge of Eternal Truths:
+As stated in Gaining Knowledge of Eternal Truths:

 “It is not wisdom that we should have all knowledge at once presented before us; but that we should have a little at a time; then we can comprehend it.”22

 “When you climb up a ladder, you must begin at the bottom, and ascend step by step, until you arrive at the top; and so it is with the principles of the gospel—you must begin with the first, and go on until you learn all the principles of exaltation.
 But it will be a great while after you have passed through the veil before you will have learned them.
 It is not all to be comprehended in this world; it will be a great work to learn our salvation and exaltation even beyond the grave.”23

 …“God hath not revealed anything to Joseph, but what He will make known unto the Twelve, and even the least Saint may know all things as fast as he is able to bear them, for the day must come when no man need say to his neighbor, Know ye the Lord; for all shall know Him … from the least to the greatest.”
 [Emphasis added.
 See Jeremiah 31:34].”25 (“Chapter 22: Gaining Knowledge of Eternal Truths,” Teachings of Presidents of the Church: Joseph Smith (2011), 261–70)